Mobiji/MedSynora-DataWarehouse/Docs/reedmi.md

 My goal is to leverage my industry experience in pharmaceutical manufacturing operations together with data engineering and analytics skills to build data-driven solutions that support business intelligence and operational decision-making.

+This project is part of my journey building real-world data engineering skills through practical implementations.

 **Career Focus**

 - Data Analyst